Worst-Case Symbolic Constraints Analysis and Generalisation with Large Language Models: Methodology

 Note that this constraint is not only a technical safeguard but also a deliberate design choice intended to foster broader accessibility.
 By bounding prompt and output sizes, we make the benchmark approachable for smaller models, enabling research on efficient reasoning under limited resources.
 Looking forward, we view this as a foundation for extensible benchmarks that systematically explore trade-offs between model scale, prompt complexity, and output fidelity—paving the way for evaluating both scaling trends and compact, capable alternatives.

 \paragraph{Final Benchmark Set and Scope} After refining the benchmarking dataset through these constraints, we obtain a consolidated set of 671 instances.
 Each instance includes a prompt (featuring constraints at multiple smaller \(n\)) and asks for a constraint at a larger \(n\), alongside the corresponding solution.
 Restricting \(n\) to at most 30 allows for practical verification using the Z3 SMT solver \citep{z3-demoura}, ensuring each instance can be definitively classified as correct or incorrect.
-See \autoref{appendix:benchmark_profile} for a detailed analysis on the benchmark.